UnturnedDocs/UnturnedDocs/docs/scripting/sdg/unturned/playerlife/player.md

-# SDG.Unturned.SteamPlayer.player
+# SDG.Unturned.PlayerLife.player

 > This page is incomplete, please help finish it by contributing.

-The player object attached to this.
+Gets the current player object this is attached to.

 ```C#
 public Player player { get; }